Narayanganj District: History

-It grew in importance in the seventeenth and eighteenth century, due to the influx of the Portuguese and the English.
+It grew in importance in the seventeenth and eighteenth centuries, due to the influx of the Portuguese and the English.
 The first to develop was the west bank of Shitalakshya.
 Narayanganj only became important in the nineteenth century, when the Rally Brothers started a company exporting jute to the west in 1830, aided by a company from Assam.
 By 1908, 18 European companies, and two Indian companies were trading in jute from Calcutta.

-With the formation of Pakistan in 1947, the economy transformed from being mainly a jute production to include jute milling due to the location of most existing jute mills in India.
+With the formation of Pakistan in 1947, the economy transformed from being mainly a jute production to including jute milling due to the location of most existing jute mills in India.
 This followed the establishment of a number of mills in and around Narayanganj that gave the local economy a great boost.

 During the War of Independence, the Pakistan Army massacred 139 people in Fatulla Thana on 29 November 1971.
-Eight days earlier, members of the freedom fighters fought the Pakistan Army in which one fighter was killed.
+Eight days earlier, members of the Mukti Bahini and other militant groups fought the Pakistan Army in which one militant was killed.

 Formerly a sub-district of the Dhaka District, Narayanganj became a district on 15 February 1984.

 Administrative areas

-Narayanganj Zila consists of 5 upazilas (Narayanganj Sadar, Bandor, Rupganj, Sonargaon and Araihazar), subdivided into 47 unions and 827 mauzas.
-The areas and populations (at the 2011 Census) of the upazilas are:
+Narayanganj Zila consists of 1 city corporation and 5 upazilas (Narayanganj Sadar, Bandar, Rupganj, Sonargaon and Araihazar).
+Narayanganj City Corporation is subdivided into 27 wards and 184 city mahallas.
+Upazilas are subdivided into 39 unions, 759 mauzas and 1172 villages.
+There are also 5 paurashavas, subdivided into 45 paura wards and 209 paura mahallas.
+The areas and populations (at the 2022 Census) of the upazilas are:

-There are also 7 police stations here, which are: Narayanganj Sadar, Bandor, Fatulla, Siddhirganj, Rupganj, Sonargaon and Araihazar.
+There are also 7 police stations here, which are: Narayanganj Sadar, Bandar, Fatulla, Siddhirganj, Rupganj, Sonargaon and Araihazar.
 All the upazilas have more or less similar characteristics.